wortwart/deeptransLate/README.md

 ### Step by step folder

 For the tutorial, the repository contains six incomplete versions of the extension, each one with more code.
 Before you can run them you have to copy the main extension's `icons` folder into each of them.
 If you want to try them in Edge you'll have to add `persistent: true` to the manifest's `background` property (starting with v2).
 This will stop them from working in Firefox, though.

+### Updates 2017-12-22

+- *Change bubble size in content.js*.
+This didn't work before because of static CSS dimensions.
+- *Limit number of translation beams*.
+The DeepL API has "translations" and "beams" but I never saw more than one translation.
+- The bubble only shows after we got some server response.

+Alas, MS Edge seems to have gone batshit crazy with this extension - at least on my machine.
+So much about "cross-browser".
+If (and that's a big if) I find motivation I'll try to fix the issues that the last browser update broke.